datasette/datasette-enrichments/docs/developing.md

     config: dict
 ):
 ```
+The named parameters passed to `initialize()` are all optional.
+If you declare them they will be passed as follows:

 - `datasette` is the [Datasette instance](https://docs.datasette.io/en/stable/internals.html#datasette-class).
 - `db` is the [Database instance](https://docs.datasette.io/en/stable/internals.html#database-class) for the database that the enrichment is being run against.
 - `table` is the name of the table.